April 16, 2021

 As you are likely aware, the number of new cases, especially in Toronto, Peel and York, have increased dramatically.
 While I firmly believe we offer an essential “service” and have demonstrated our ability to welcome the faithful safely given our stringent WorshipSafe measures, we must also recognize the serious nature of the current situation.

 Restrictions for All Parishes in the Archdiocese of Toronto as of Monday, April 19, 2021

-For this reason, as of Monday, November 23rd, we must restrict attendance inside the church to 10 people, including priests hearing confessions or a staff member/volunteer to monitor capacity restrictions.
-Sadly, due to these measures, public Masses must be temporarily cancelled.
+- Parishes must restrict attendance inside the church to 10 people, including priests hearing confessions or a staff member/volunteer required to monitor capacity restrictions.
+Due to these measures, public Masses must be temporarily cancelled.
 Priests are asked to celebrate private Mass daily for the intentions of parishioners and for those suffering from Covid-19.

 - Churches, wherever possible and according to the judgement of the pastor, are encouraged to remain open for private prayer and for the faithful to receive the Sacrament of Reconciliation.
 Parishes may also proceed with Holy Communion services on Saturday afternoon/evening or Sunday as in the past, if desired.
 A sample service will be provided next week.
 Weddings, funerals and baptisms are restricted to 10 persons, including those who are involved in ministry (priest, cantor, etc.).
 First Holy Communion, First Reconciliation and Confirmations should be postponed at this time.